krystianbeduch/password-manager/README.md

 - Menu: `Management -> Delete Password`<br>
 Each deletion requires confirmation to avoid data loss.

-Additionally, users can remove all password entries at once by selecting:<br>
-`Management -> Delete All Passwords`<br>
+Additionally, users can remove all password entries at once by selecting: `Management -> Delete All Passwords`<br>
 This action is also protected by confirmation dialogs to prevent unintentional mass deletion.

 ### Group management